nadineoka/MarketBasketAnalysis/README.md

 #### The Apriori algorithm can be used to:

 <ul>
-  <li>1.
-Identify frequent item sets in a transaction database.</li>
+  <li>Identify frequent item sets in a transaction database.</li>
-  <li>2.
-Determine the association rules between items, including which items tend to be purchased together and which items tend to be purchased separately.</li>
+  <li>Determine the association rules between items, including which items tend to be purchased together and which items tend to be purchased separately.</li>
-  <li>3.
-Determine the minimum support and minimum confidence levels needed for the association rules to be considered significant.</li>
+  <li>Determine the minimum support and minimum confidence levels needed for the association rules to be considered significant.</li>
-  <li>4.
-Identify which items should be placed near each other in a store or online store to encourage customers to purchase related items.</li>
+  <li>Identify which items should be placed near each other in a store or online store to encourage customers to purchase related items.</li>
 </ul>

 #### Calculations